dsondak/optRBC/examples/README.md

 where the `#` denotes a user specified input.
 Generally speaking, higher Rayleigh numbers require a finer grid (meaning larger values of Nx and Ny) and a smaller timestep.
 One easy way to confirm that a configuration works, is to flip on the nusselt number calculation flag (row=7,col=3), and confirm that the nusselt number does not become a NaN.
 The performance of the code will change dramatically when turning on the Save to vtk flag (row=7,col=1), and outputs will be written to the `vtkdata/` directory that is created where ever the executable is being run.
 If the nusselt number calculation flag is set (row=7,col=3), then the nusselt number will be written at each time step, and also will be written to a file called `Nu_data.txt`, which will also be created in the directory that the executable is running in.
-The vtkdata can be viewd in a few ways.
+The vtkdata can be viewed in a few ways.
 The easiest is to use [paraview](https://www.paraview.org/), which is an open source visualization tool.
 Alternatively, the data can be read into python using the [meshio](https://github.com/nschloe/meshio) library.
 See [temp_viz.py](./temp_viz.py) in this directory for an example of how to load the data.

 ### Running OpenMP and MPI